andrew-pa/endless-hole/spec/kernel.md

 Receivers can only perform operations that were allowed by the sender of the buffer.
 Receivers can also send a shared buffer to another process by including it in a message.
 Handles, however, are scoped to a single process, so this creates a new handle.
+TODO: can you share the same region of memory with two different processes?

 The kernel's own virtual memory is identity mapped to cover the whole range of physical memory.